-Share your traditions and your community
+Share your traditions

 Your children will feel more connected if they know about their community and their traditions.
 These will be a source of comfort and support when times are difficult.
-It will help them know who they are, and to take pride.
+It will help them know who they are, and to have pride.
 It will link them to you, to their extended family, and to their community.
 There are many ways to do this:

-- · Tell your children about their ancestors. - · Take your children to cultural events such as feasts. - · Take your children out on the land. - · Share teachings that you know.
+- Tell your children about their ancestors.

+- $\cdot\,$ Take your children to cultural events such as feasts.

+- Take your children out on the land.

+- Share teachings that you know.

-Why are Fathers Important?
+Why Are Fathers Important?